 Originally from the Chicago suburbs, Stephanie graduated from the University of Notre Dame Law School in 2006.
 While studying at Notre Dame, Stephanie was hand-picked to serve on the editorial staff for the Notre Dame Journal of Law, Ethics & Public Policy.
 She also was chosen for both Notre Dame’s moot court trial team and moot court appellate team and competed at several competitions around the country in conjunction with same.
 Additionally, Stephanie studied international law at Notre Dame’s London campus through its summer law program and lived and worked as an assistant rector at Lewis Hall, the largest women’s dormitory on campus.
 Prior to law school, Stephanie earned her Honors Bachelor of Arts degree, Magna Cum Laude, from Marquette University in Milwaukee, Wisconsin in 2003, with a major in Writing Intensive English and a minor in Criminology and Law Studies.
 She earned this degree in three years.
 At Marquette, Stephanie competed on the national-qualifying mock trial team and served as president of the Marquette chapter of the Sigma Tau Delta International English Honor Society.
 Her academic performance also merited selection into the university’s Academic Honors Program, Pre-Law Scholars Program, and Alpha Sigma Nu Honors Society.
 After graduating from Notre Dame, Stephanie relocated to Florida and spent the first couple of years of her legal career with a national law firm in Naples, Florida, before relocating to the Tampa Bay area.
 Stephanie joined Adams and Reese in 2010 following the firm’s expansion into Florida.

-In the community, Stephanie is active in various civic, religious, charitable, and pro bono organizations, including the Diocese of St. Petersburg and Nativity Catholic Church.
+In the community, Stephanie is active in various civic, religious, charitable, and pro bono organizations.
 In 2012, she was appointed to the Board of Trustees of Catholic Charities for the Diocese of St. Petersburg, Inc., which operates extensive life, social service, and shelter ministries for residents of the extended Tampa Bay area.
-Stephanie also speaks regularly at Nativity Catholic Church events and is currently training with her husband to lead Worldwide Marriage Encounter retreats.
+Stephanie also volunteers for Nativity Catholic School and speaks periodically at Nativity Catholic Church events.

 In her spare time, Stephanie enjoys spending time with her husband, children, and extended family.
-She loves to take family vacations, especially to Disney World and Mexico.
-She is an avid fan of Notre Dame football, country music, Christian music, and the Olympics.
-She enjoys reading, horseback riding, salsa dancing, and watching HGTV.
+She follows Notre Dame football and country music and likes to spend time with her family at Disney World.
+She enjoys reading, horseback riding, salsa dancing, watching HGTV, and learning to play the guitar.

-Stephanie looks up to Susan B. Anthony, Blessed Pope John Paul II, Alan Sears, Jennifer Fulwiler, and St. Gianna Beretta Molla.
+Stephanie looks up to Susan B. Anthony, Jennifer Fulwiler, and Pope Francis.
 She deeply respects and admires her husband and her mother.